 A breathless warning about endangered Christian missionaries and churches in India has been circulating on the Internet since late February 2010:

 Urgent prayer request!
 Please pray for all the churches in India.
 Buddhist extremists in India burned down

-Origins: This breathless warning about endangered Christian missionaries and churches in India has been circulating on the Internet since late February 2010.
 Those of the faithful concerned for their overseas brethren should breathe a bit more easily: this particular tale is a hoax.
-There have been no reports out of India of Buddhist extremists on the rampage, with twenty Christian churches left burning in their wake.
-Christians living in India who have been asked about this rumor are non-plussed; they certainly haven’t taken to hiding in small villages out of fear of marauding Buddhists.
+It’s several years old now, and even at the time it was current there were no reports out of India of Buddhist extremists on the rampage with twenty Christian churches left burning in their wake.
+Christians living in India who were asked about this rumor were non-plussed, as they certainly hadn’t taken to hiding in small villages out of fear of marauding Buddhists.

-There have been violent attacks on Christians in India, but they were carried out by Hindu extremists, most recently in 2008 in the Indian state of Orissa.
+Violent attacks on Christians occurred in India around the time of this warning, but they were carried out by Hindu extremists in 2008 in the Indian state of Orissa.
 Many Christian families in that area were forced to abandon their faith in exchange for their safety.
 Churches and houses were burned, and at least thirty Christians lost their lives.
 The 2008 wave of violence was touched off by the killing of a charismatic Hindu preacher known as Swami Laxmanananda Saraswati.
 Although police blamed Maoist guerrillas for the swami’s killing, Hindu radicals held Christians responsible for his death.